Berea-College-CSC-226/p01-final-project-fairooz-rafael/README.md

 ### References

-Throughout this project, you will likely use outside resources.
-Reference all ideas which are not your own, and describe how you integrated the ideas or code into your program.
-This includes online sources, people who have helped you, AI tools you've used, and any other resources that are not solely your own contribution.
-Update this section as you go.
-DO NOT forget about it!

 ```
-    UPC barcodes Homework 9
+    UPC barcodes Homework 9 - we reused the logic behind the upc code making it adaptable
     It's in your genes Homework 8 (didn't use code, just logic)
-    Oh the places that you will go Homework 7
+    Oh the places that you will go Homework 7 - used to read text files and load data from a text file
+    Tkinter library - used to build our graphic interface
+    Listbox, and Scrollbar documentation - used on widgets for the interface
+    ChatGPT - used in debugging and merging of versions of code
 ```

 ---